-PCS has established a period of open enrollment for the month of February each year.
+MHS has established a period of open enrollment for the month of November each year.
 During the open enrollment period, students' Application for Admission forms are accepted.
-The form needed for application is available on line, in the school office, or may be requested over the phone.
+The form needed for application is available online, in the school office, or may be requested over the phone.
 All applications must meet the deadline and must be returned in person or by mail.
 A copy of the one page application in both English and Spanish is included in the appendix.
-A public drawing/lottery is held in early March.
-This lottery is primarily only needed for Kindergarten but PCS will hold a lottery for other grades as necessary.
-TK students are part of PCS and are automatically moved into Kindergarten.
-Preschool has no preference and must follow application protocol.
-PCS will notify the District of the date, time, and place of the random public lottery so that they may attend.
-The district will receive a copy of the wait list by name and grade established by the lottery after names are drawn.
-This list will be sent to the district within one week of the lottery.
-The process set forth below in Section 3 is followed.
+MHS will notify the District of the date, time, and place of the random public lottery if it is necessary, so that they may attend.
+The District will receive a copy of the wait list by name and grade established by the lottery within one week of the lottery.

-Following the lottery, if necessary, students not able to attend PCS due to space limitations are placed on a waiting list which is a continuation of the lottery.
-After the lottery students are placed on the waiting list in the order in which the Application for Admissions is received.
+Following the lottery, if necessary, students not able to attend MHS due to space limitations are placed on a waiting list which is a continuation of the lottery.
+After the lottery, students are placed on the waiting list in the order in which the Application for Admissions is received.
 Each year, parents are notified in the spring to be certain they wish to remain on the waiting list.